 Sarong

-No Costa Rica packing list would be complete without a sarong for beach days.
+No packing list for any Costa Rica vacation would be complete without a sarong for beach days.
 You can use a sarong as a cover-up over your swimsuit, as a skirt or dress, or even as a makeshift towel.

 They are also easy to pack and take up very little space in your luggage.
 Sarongs come in a variety of colors and patterns and are abundant in souvenir shops here in Costa Rica.
-So if you don’t own one already, it’s one of a items you can buy locally when you arrive in Costa Rica.
+So if you don’t own one already, it’s one of the items you can buy locally when you arrive in Costa Rica for about 10-20 Costa Rican colones.

 Long Pants/Leggings